 Examples of Me Teaching in Different Places

 So what does all this look like in practice?
-Here are a few examples of my set up in different house sitting locations around Europe!
+Here's an example of my set up in a house sitting location around Europe!
 It isn’t always glamorous, but rest assured it’s worth it!